-We also bought three history textbooks that we’re reading as we go along.
-My husband gets a lot of free college textbooks to review, but we obviously needed books that would appeal to young kids.
+As a history professor, my husband gets a lot of free college textbooks to review, but we obviously needed books that would appeal to young kids.
 Finding the perfect world history text for kids didn’t prove easy!
 My husband and I spent some time searching for books on Amazon, and I checked these out from the library before we bought them.
 I’m going to list them in order of our preference.

 The Kingfisher History Encyclopedia — This is our favorite.
 It’s a beautiful book with rich photographs and illustrations, and it has all the relevant information in it that we’re looking for.
 However, this is not meant to be an in depth look at history.
-Like my husband’s screencasts, it can be used as a starting point.
 For example, “Ancient Egypt” covers a two-page spread.
 Still, this is the kind of overview that kids would be getting in a world history class, and you can pause wherever you like and get more books from the library about each section.

 The Usborne Encyclopedia of World History — This is a great book with beautiful illustrations and photographs.
 It doesn’t have quite as many details as the Kingfisher, but it covers everything and then some.
 We bought this intending to let our son read it on his own.
 Usborne considers “World History” to also mean “Earth’s History,” so it begins with about eighty pages dedicated to prehistoric time, what fossils are, and evolution, etc. When I think of “World History” I tend to think of that as “Human History,” which is what they do in school.
 But that makes little difference, and it’s nice to have the “big picture” laid out in one book.
 However, we’ve already learned so much about Earth’s history through our science interests that we already know this information.
 So I’m not requiring my son to read those first eighty pages unless he wants to.